 - 5 Surprise, surprise!
 France offers expats a great quality of life

 - 7 Northern France: 5 places to visit for a short break from the UK

 - 8 Can I disinherit my children?

 - 9 Bargain beauties: 9 renovated French properties on the market for less than €150,000

 - 10 What you need to know about France’s Covid-19 health pass system

 Firemen's balls, across Paris

 After a stunning firework show, what is better than dancing the night away with a group of fire fighters?
-Fire stations across the capital open their doors until the early hours for traditional firemen’s balls where young and old can enjoy a good old boogie.
+Fire stations across the capital open their doors on the 13 and 14 July until the early hours for traditional firemen's balls where young and old can enjoy a good old boogie.

 Fireworks display, Lyon

 Get your dancing shoes on for Lyon's festivities, which usually take place on the quays of the Saône between Pont Maréchal Juin and Pont Bonaparte.
 Music of all genres is performed on stages and everyone is invited to boogies on down.
 The Fireworks display takes place near the striking Basilica of Notre-Dame de Fourvière, with the colourful explosions basking the church's striking towers in beautiful, photogenic light.